“For Dancers Only”

 My conclusion therefore, is that what Horace Henderson remembered happened at the Grand Terrace in Chicago, not at the Roseland in New York.
 There is no doubt that Chu Berry was the originator of the main melody of “Christopher Columbus.”
 Although Roy Eldridge asserted that he was the person who composed the second theme of “Christopher Columbus,” he told John Chilton that he never was credited or compensated for that: “No credit, no bread.”(6)

 Like so many other swing era tunes, “Christopher Columbus” is based on George Gershwin’s “I Got Rhythm.”
 “While its principal melody (the A section of the 32-bar AABA form) is grounded on alternating tonic-dominant harmony simpler than (“I Got Rhythm”), the bridge (the 8-bar B section) comes straight from Gershwin.”(7) The brilliant trumpet solo is played by Roy Eldridge.
 The brief trombone spot by Ed Cuffee, and the superbly swinging tenor saxophone solo by Chu Berry.
 Clarinetist Buster Bailey bites off a nice squeak as he begins his solo, and then plays fluently.
+(Above right: Roy Eldridge and Chu Berry – September 1935.)

 What Eldridge and Berry were doing jazzwise in early 1936 was cutting-edge, and still sounds great eight decades later, as does Horace Henderson’s lean arrangement.
 The dissonances that appear at a point in this arrangement were unusual to say the least in a jazz recording made in 1936.
 Today, they seem to add just the right amount of spice to the music.
 Bravo!
+(Above left: By the summer of 1936, “Christopher Columbus” was a hit, as this ad for the Grand Terrace shows.)

 (1) The Swing Era 1937-1938, Time-Life Books (1971), 59.
 The “other band” Oliver referred to could also have been Fletcher Henderson’s.